manelbktb/projet_court_M_Benkortebi/README.md

 This project aims to calculate the solvent-accessible surface area (SASA) of residues and the entire protein from a PDB file using the Shrake and Rupley method.
 The project consists of several Python programs that perform different steps in the calculation and comparison of results.

 ## Included Programs
+The following programs are located in the src directory:
 ### extract_coords.py
 This program extracts information and coordinates of atoms from the PDB file.